 Let’s have a look at the 25 best of these for serious photographers.

 While Luminar is a full-blown Raw processor in its own right, it’s also an effective plugin to Lightroom.
 It can be used either to develop the Raw file sent from Lightroom, or you can work on rendered versions of the file that have been developed in Lightroom.

-Key Luminar features that make it stand out include the Accent AI filter, Advanced Contrast, LUT Mapping, a Texture Overlay panel and a dedicated Dodge and Burn panel.
+Key Luminar features that make it stand out include the Sky Replacement, Accent AI filter, Advanced Contrast, LUT Mapping, a Texture Overlay panel and a dedicated Dodge and Burn panel.
 Luminar currently doesn’t have any metadata features.
-Currently on offer for $59

 2. Exposure X4